Axway/amplify-central/content/en/docs/connect_manage_environ/connect_kafka_cluster/deploy-your-agents-with-amplify-cli.md

 The installation summary contains the Docker commands needed to finish the installation.

-By default, the Docker commands are configured to use the latest available agents version.
+By default, the Docker commands are configured to use the latest available agent version.
 If you want to use a different version, verify the available version in the agent release note.

 Sample: